A LIFE OF SERVICE

 STEADINESS.
 The person of service keeps going when the going gets rough.
 This is essential, and perhaps the most important quality.
 You must not be discouraged when things do not work out right.
 That is just a small rock on the road that you must push aside and move on.

-This means, first and foremost, that when things do not go well, do not just give up.
+This means, first and foremost, that when things do not go well, do not give up.
 Giving up is the end of the game, and definitely no fun for a person in service.
-So that option must be ruled out.
+That option must be ruled out.

 If you are bright, clever and courageous, sometimes you may be able to solve the problems that arise.
 If you do, you are demonstrating other abilities and you will be given more complex tasks next time around.